esheldon/nsim/config/README.txt

 	  c2: 2.346e-06 +/- 4.017e-05

+- sim-bd45
+    - same as bd43 but now with offset and lower s/n
     - run-bd45mcal01
-    - same as bd43 but now with offset and lower s/n
         - looks bad even with cuts, is it offsets or lower s/n?
             - my guess is offset, but I don't know
             - priors also changed....
         - priors won't have same effect when errors are wrong....
         I already played with this but should probably just fix it.
         - and the flux s/n is overestimated...

+- sim-bd45small
+    - mean galaxy size is psf size
+    - mode of true s/n ~ 10
+    - center offsets
+    - small means smaller number of shears, 300

+    - run-bd45small-mcal01
+        - 100M
+        - "true" priors on flux and r50 (but with b+d r50 is not right)

 REAL METACAL
 --------------